carterbush/steam-game-library-analyser/README.md

 This monorepo contains a client and server that allows the user to search up Steam users by either their username or steam ID and see details about their game collection

+You can view the deployed product here: https://steam-game-library-analyser.vercel.app/

 ## Cool features

 - Username lookup, rather than just steam ID